 Once the car body is dry and you’re done modifying it, prime it with any inexpensive hardware-store primer.
 The house brand is fine.
 Always paint outdoors to protect your lungs and nervous system.
 (A hobby’s job is to reduce stress and lengthen your life, not shorten it.)
 Let it dry according to the instructions on the can, then paint them with the color you want.
 In my case, I tend toward black, white, tan, or dark shades of blue, green, or red, since those were common car colors prior to 1950.

 To speed up drying, you can put an old-fashioned light bulb in a wooden box and put the car in it for a few minutes to dry, or use an old toaster oven (not the one you use in your kitchen to make toast) set to its lowest heat setting.
+Get an old one from a thrift store.
 This is especially helpful when painting during the winter or at night.
 On a warm, sunny day, you can just leave the item out in the afternoon sun to dry.
 Such baked finishes tend to be more durable.

 Closing it back up

 After the paint dries, tap the hole in the underside for a 6-32 machine screw.
 I use a cheap thread-cutting screw for this.
 You can get them online, but I just buy a few at the nearest hardware store.
 I screw the thread-cutting screw in, then back it out and replace it with a 3/8-inch-long Phillips-head 6-32 machine screw.

 And that’s pretty much all there is to it.
 You can get fancy with decals if you want.
 Since I’m after ordinary looking passenger cars, I tend to do a lot of repaints and wheel swaps and leave it at that.